vaishnavi640/Ecommerce-Follow-Along/README.md

 - In this milestone, we created an Frontend page for oders displaying

 - Using mail orders get fetching from backend

+# Milestone 28: Created a cancel button in myOrders Page for cacelling order functionality
+- In this milestone, we created an backend endpoint for cancel order and cancel button in myOrders page.

+- For every order cancel button
+- using order-id endpoint fetching from backend

+# Milestone 29: Implementation PayPal Payment Gateway in mySite
+- In this milestone, i understood how payment gateway works and how to use paypal payment api and integrate payments in site.

+Implemented Types of orders like COD, Online Payment and EMI Options.
+Creating radio buttons to select order Payment Options for UI Understood Paypal Developers API and Sandbox Integration.

+ # Milestone 30:
+- In this milestone, I successfully integrated an online payment gateway into my application using the PayPal API.
+This milestone builds upon the - - work completed in Milestone 29, where I created a PayPal account and obtained the user ID.

+- Learned how to use PayPal's API to handle online payments.
+- Integrated PayPal's payment system into my application.
+- Integrated the PayPal Buttons component to allow users to select their preferred payment method.

+ # Milestone 31:
+- In this milestone, I learned how to implement global state management using Redux in my application.
+This milestone focuses on using Redux to handle global state, particularly for storing and managing user information (email) across the entire app.

+- Learned how to use Redux for global state management.
+- Implemented a Redux store to handle and store global states, particularly user email information.